hcagri/EE584/README.md

 ---
 ### Environment Setup for Pytracking
-For these eperiments you need to have a linux machine.
+For these experiments you need to have a linux machine.
-To install the dependencies run the following command. `Note: `
+To install the dependencies run the following command.

 ```
 bash install.sh